ivanoronee/jquery-container-cache/README.md

 ## Usage
-Intialize the plugin on the container of the form
+Intialize the plugin on any given container.
+See the file [index.html](https://raw.githubusercontent.com/ivanoronee/jquery-container-cache/master/index.html) for more information.
+Better documentation will be written shortly.

 ## Todo